gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: gLaSDI

 \subsubsection{Multi-level random-subset evaluation}

-To further accelerate the greedy sampling procedure, a two-level random-subset evaluation strategy is adopted in this study.
-At the $v$-th sampling iteration of the first level, a subset, \YC{$\mathbb{D}^{'}$}, of parameters is randomly selected from the parameter space, \YC{i.e.,} $\mathbb{D}^{'} \subseteq \mathcal{D}^h$ and $\mathbb{D}^{'} \cap \mathbb{D}_{v-1} = \emptyset$.
-A small subset size $N_{subset} = |\mathbb{D}^{'}|$ is considered in the first-level random subset selection so that the error evaluation of the parameters in the subset is efficient.
-When the tolerance of the error indicator $tol$ is reached the greedy sampling procedure moves to the second-level random subset evaluation, where the subset size $N_{subset}$ doubles.
-The greedy sampling procedure continues until the prescribed termination criterion is reached, \XH{see Algorithm~\ref{alg:glasdi_sampling} for more details.}
+To further accelerate the greedy sampling procedure \RB{and guarantee a desirable accuracy}, a two-level random-subset evaluation strategy is adopted in this study. \RB{At the $v$-th sampling iteration, a subset of parameters, $\mathbb{D}^{'} \subseteq \mathcal{D}^h$ ($\mathbb{D}^{'} \cap \mathbb{D}_{v-1} = \emptyset$), is randomly selected from the parameter space.} A small subset size $N_{subset} = |\mathbb{D}^{'}|$ is considered in the first-level random-subset selection so that the error evaluation of the parameters in the subset is efficient.
+When the tolerance of the error indicator $tol$ is reached the greedy sampling procedure moves to the second-level random-subset evaluation, where the subset size $N_{subset}$ doubles. \RB{A bigger subset size is chosen to increase the probability of achieving the desirable accuracy.} The greedy sampling procedure continues until the prescribed termination criterion is reached, see Algorithm~\ref{alg:glasdi_sampling} for more details.